 - 65% agreed their Big helped them reach a higher level of education than they thought possible.

 What do matches do together?

-Matches explore shared interests and can do anything from taking a walk, playing a game to visiting a museum.
+Matches explore shared interests and spend time doing a variety of things from playing board games, taking walks, cooking or maybe visiting a museum!
+If you are a school-based mentor, you might shoot hoops, do homework together, read or do craft projects.
 We have great partners in the community which help offer low or no cost activities for matches.
-For many Littles there are quite a few first time activities they share with their Bigs.
+For many Littles there are quite a few first time activities they share with their Bigs!